markovlatkovic/stack-calculator/readme.md

 - Returns the new stack[top].
 - Returns `error: stack underflow` when the stack contains less than two elements.
 - Returns `error: devision by zero` when stack[top] is zero.

+### Implementation details

+The application implemented in PHP and makes use of the Lumen framework.
+It is a '*The stunningly fast micro-framework by Laravel*'.

+The stack of each calculator is stored using the caching layer of the framework.
+This makes it possibly to configure the cache driver to use e.g. the filesystem, Redis, Memcached, or even a regular database.
+This improves scalability.

+The `app/Calculator.php` contains all logic and each method is unit tested.

+All HTTP endpoints are defined in `routes/web.php`, which delegates to `app/Http/Controllers/CalculatorController.php`.
+The controller retrieves the relevant calculator stack from the cache, delegates the calculations to the `Calculator` class and stores the stack afterwards.
+The integration tests test the complete flow through the app.